 Tight, shiny skins and vegetables that feel heavy for their size will be the best at the market June through October.

-Fig fans will be happy to know these fruits have 2 seasons: July and August as well as a second crop come fall.
+Fig fans will be happy to know these fruits have two seasons: July and August as well as a second crop come fall.
 These delicate fruits require special handling, so buy them last and balance them on top of all the other produce.

 This aromatic is freshest May through October but is also available from storage year-round.